aa1823/aa1823/readme.md

 [Presentation](https://aa1823.netlify.app/projects/forecasting-wins-and-losses-with-machine-learning/atumazuka_stat694_project#/title-slide) | [Repository](https://github.com/aa1823/Forecasting-Wins-and-Losses-with-Machine-Learning)

 - Forecasted 82-game wins and losses scores with linear discriminant analysis trained on 73- game regular season data from the 2019-2020 season using games played, team score, and opponent score as predictors.
+From the simulation, I was able to conclude that had the Lakers played all 82 games, they would have won 55 games, and lost 27, with a final win percentage of 67% and a loss percentage of 33%.

  ⛹🏾 ️**Multiple Linear Regression of the 2021-2022 Lakers Regular Season**